sciencectn/dotfiles/README.md

 * Install [powerlevel 10k](https://github.com/romkatv/powerlevel10k#oh-my-zsh)
 * Install [fuzzy search finder](https://github.com/junegunn/fzf#using-linux-package-managers)

-Then adapt the `.zshrc` to your system.
+Then adapt the [.zshrc](.zshrc) to your system.
-The provided one is for macOS so you'll need to follow the instructions of each plugin to tweak it for other systems.
+Ideally, follow the instructions for each plugin and much of the `.zshrc` will create itself.

+e.g. this line
+`[ -f ~/.fzf.zsh ] && source ~/.fzf.zsh`
+comes from the fzf installer.

 ## Ruby

 I know I'm going to screw this up in the future so here's a note to my future self.

-Dear sciencectn,

 You know how `conda` is nice?
 And you know how `homebrew` is annoying about installing newer Python or Ruby versions than the ones provided by macOS?